foughtmoss/Questionable/README.md

 ---
 ## Game Purpose
 Questionable is a daily chaos generator for your Telegram group.
 Every day, a fresh question drops, and the poll options?
 The names of your own crew.

-It’s messy, fun, and a little bit ruthless — vote on who fits the question best and watch the drama unfold.
-Built for laughs, banter, and keeping your group on its toes.
+It’s messy, fun, and a little bit ruthless.
+Vote on who fits the question best and watch the drama unfold.
+Built for laughs, banter, and keeping your group on its toes :).

 ---

 ## Overview